 I’m not calling this the most important channel because it’ll be the most lucrative of your efforts, or the one that captures the most attention.
-I’m also not mentioning it because I think you’ll forget about it in 2021.
+I’m also not mentioning it because I think you’ll forget about it.
 That’s just crazy, and besides, 93% of B2B marketers already use blog posts in their content marketing strategies.

 Rather, your blog is an essential addition to this list because:

 - It’s the home base of all your content marketing efforts.
 Most of the content you create should, in some form, live on your blog.

 - It’s easy to forget how much value you can truly glean from your blog when you know how to creatively leverage it.